 There are female athletes who have used creatine for up to five years continually without any problems.

-While this entire blog post is focused on the potential benefits of supplementing with creatine for athletes and women who exercise regularly, it is clearly beneficial to use creatine even if you don’t work out.
+While this entire article is focused on the potential benefits of supplementing with creatine for athletes and women who exercise regularly, it is clearly beneficial to use creatine even if you do not work out.
 It is neuroprotective, prevents bone loss, increases strength, reduces fat and improves lean body mass.
-In fact, if you are a vegan, then your diet might be lacking most of the natural sources of creatine.
-It is a zero-calorie, vegan-friendly supplement.
-So, why not?